 Donegal Golf Club, located on the Murvagh peninsula in South Donegal, welcomes you to a unique golfing experience.
-The course was designed by Eddie Hackett, the master of Irish golf course architecture, and is often called the Muirfield of Ireland.
+The course was originally designed by Eddie Hackett, a legend of Irish golf course architecture, and is often called the Muirfield of Ireland.
+Over the years the course has been re-molded by the "Master of Links design" Pat Ruddy, with Pat still dropping by to lend his expertise to the club and help us continuously evolve.
 Surrounded by the Atlantic Ocean, Donegal Bay and a designated Special Area of Conservation, it is one of the longest golf courses in Europe, measuring a massive 7,453 yards from the championship tees.
 Yet, it is an easy walk and a welcome break from the roller coaster dunes found on other links courses.
-The panoramic views of Donegal Bay and the surrounding countryside are sensational.
-The peninsula itself is steeped in local and ancient history.
+The panoramic views of Donegal Bay and the surrounding countryside are sensational and the peninsula itself is steeped in local and ancient history.
 Come and engage with the golfing spirits of the past, while you enjoy a truly memorable golfing experience on one of Darren Clarke’s “favourite courses in the world”.

 In the middle of the last century, a group of local men met at the Donegal Courthouse, and thus began the discussion and design of the first golf course near Donegal Town.
 Land in the Tullycullion townland was donated by the Temple family, owners of the world famous Magee & Co. , and on completion of design and construction, the course opened in May 1960.
 The Club remained in that location for just over a decade - a community effort where much of the club maintenance was performed by members.
 However, as membership and popularity grew, there was new incentive to construct a larger course, more in line with links golf that is known in this part of the world.